MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/burstgapduration-element-sdn-interface-2-1-1.md

 - xml
 ---

-# BurstGapDuration element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# BurstGapDuration element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Average burst gap duration (in microsecond, ms), as specified in \[RFC3611\] section 4.7.2, computed with a Gmin=16 for the received RTP packets.
 This metric is reported for audio streams when available.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information